Skip to content

 • Click on the lightbulb icon next to the highlighted line and then select to accept the refactoring

-• In the Sourcery tool window, right click on the suggested refactoring, and select Refactor Function
+• In the Problems window, right click on the suggested refactoring, and select Refactor Function

 Sourcery Hub